 The highlight of this bottle is its well thought out design.
 It has a wide neck with imprinted inside measurements so you can easily see how much is in the bottle.
 Again this makes the bottle super easy to clean inside, and it’s also dishwasher friendly for quickness.
-If you prefer other branded nipples these wide neck bottle are compatible with the following brands: Avent (Classic and Natural), Difrax, Born Free, MAM, Pigeon and Dr. Brown Natural Flow.
+If you prefer other branded nipples these wide neck bottles are compatible with the following brands: Avent (Classic and Natural), Difrax, Born Free, MAM, Pigeon and Dr. Brown Natural Flow.

 We were a bit miffed that this bottle is named a 3-in1 bottle considering that you need to buy the additional lids separately.
 It’s a bit disappointing as you’d think with the hefty price tag on these bottles these lids would be supplied.
-If this doesn’t bother you, then you can convert this cup from a baby bottle, to a sippy and then to a child water bottle.
+If this doesn’t bother you, then you can convert this cup from a baby bottle to a sippy and then to a child water bottle.

 4. thinkbaby of Steel

 Thinkbaby focuses on offering baby safe toxin free alternatives, and their stainless steel baby bottle is a great option.
-The thinkbaby of steel scores highly for those on a on a budget at around hold to a third of the price of the bottles listed above.
+The thinkbaby of steel scores highly for those on a budget at around hold to a third of the price of the bottles listed above.